snknitin/Navigation-RL/report.md

 ## Ideas for Future Work

-* I had the batch_size as 128 and UPDATE_EVERY as 16.
-Tuning other hyperparameters might help converge even faster
 * I would like to try looking at the effects of prioritized replay and Dueling DQN.
 6 different improvements to DQN are implemenmted in RAINBOW.
 * I would also like to see how significant the difference is between different algorithmns and find a way to compare them
 * If environment could be modified, then **shaping the rewards** might help improve the performancce of the agent as well.